In the immediate future, according to a recent report from Goldman Sachs, construction will become the largest use of drones in the United States.

 But, he cautions, don’t get ahead of yourself.
 Doing your homework on these vehicles is just as important as it is when you are making a decision on any other fleet purchase.

-First of all, fleet managers need to decide whether to go it alone and handle the drone fleet internally or whether to work with a partner and outsource the responsibilities of designing a program that will provide the benefits the organization is looking for.
+First of all, fleet managers need to decide whether to create their own drone management program and handle the drone fleet internally or whether to work with a partner and outsource the responsibilities of designing a program that will provide the benefits the organization is looking for.

 Once a plan is put in place, effectively execute that plan by collecting and processing data and then using that data to get the most out of your reports.
 Moving into this technology also requires a firm commitment to continue improving your drone program.